DecisionsDev/odm-docker-kubernetes/platform/roks/README.md

 helm install roks-tuto ibm-helm/ibm-odm-prod --version 24.0.0 -f roks-values.yaml
 ```

+> This configuration will deployed ODM with a sample database.
+You should used your own database such as [IBM Cloud Databases for PostgreSQL](https://www.ibm.com/products/databases-for-postgresql) for production.

 #### Check the topology
 Run the following command to check the status of the pods that have been created:
 ```bash